This post may contain affiliate sales links. Please read my disclosure policy.

 - Cornbread Sausage Dressing

 - Buttery Corn Casserole

 Be sure to print/pin/save/bookmark this Cranberry Sauce recipe for your Thanksgiving table this year!
 Have a great day, friends!

 - Place all ingredients into a small pot.
 Stir to dissolve sugar while cooking over medium heat.

 - Bring to boil, then reduce to simmer until all cranberries have burst and sauce has thickened.

 - Remove and discard orange peels.
 Pour sauce into a small bowl and serve with turkey.

-- OR store in airtight container for up to two weeks in refrigerator.
-Microwave 10-15 seconds to loosen up and bring to room temperature before serving.
+- Or store in airtight container for up to two weeks in refrigerator.
+Bring to room temperature when ready to serve.